AMReX-Astro/MAESTROeX/sphinx_docs/source/gpu.rst

 - Make sure the fortran file is ``.F90`` rather than ``.f90`` (and remember to update the ``Make.xx`` file to reflect this).
-If you don’t do this you will see the error ``Label field of continuation line is not blank``
+If you don’t do this, you will see the error ``Label field of continuation line is not blank``

-  - This is required as we use the convention that ``.F90`` files are processed by the preprocessor, ``.f90`` files are not.
+  - This is required as we use the convention that ``.F90`` files are processed by the preprocessor, and ``.f90`` files are not.
 The preprocessor will therefore only generate the required device function if the file has the correct extension.